janreggie/polyroot/README.md

 The root-finding algorithm shall be the Durand-Kerner algorithm, whose initial roots are determined using [Guggenheimer's *Initial Approximations in Durand-Kerner's Root-Finding Method*](https://doi.org/10.1007/BF01935059).

+The header file `polyroot.h` is extendible enough wherein the command `helper_algo()` may be changed to use a different algorithm e.g. Bairstow's.

+## License

+`polyroot` is under the BSD 3-Clause License.

+Copyright (c) 2018, @janreggie, @jriaghan, @sangjeona

+All rights reserved.